santiLatina/Pandas-DS/README.txt

 Practicing Pandas library with small data sicence project.

-I followed a course and made this small project for practice Pandas library.
+I've been taking a course and I made this small project for practice Pandas library.

 **DATASETS**